70% of carts are abandoned before check out.

 Abandoned carts are one of the most frustrating aspects of running a Shopify store - even more so across Black Friday.
 Our article, How to Reduce Abandoned Carts on Shopify Black Friday Cyber Monday provides tips on how you can effectively turn this around.

-If you really want to improve your conversion rates, consider using a Shopify mobile app builder.
+If you really want to grow your business and improve your conversion rates, consider building a mobile app for your Shopify store.
 Mobile apps convert 3x better than mobile websites, drive a 10% higher average order value, and retain 190% more customers.

 Skyrocket your Shopify sales with a no-code Apple & Android mobile app.
 Available now on the Shopify app store.